-Blue will be the color of the sky in this year’s Champions League final at Porto, It remains to be seen whether it will be sky blue of Man City or dark blue of Chelsea as Pep Guardiola’s Manchester City lock horns with Tuchel’s Chelsea at the Estadio do Dragao on Saturday night.
+Blue will be the colour of the sky in this year’s Champions League final at Porto.
+It remains to be seen whether it will be sky blue of Man City or dark blue of Chelsea.
+Pep Guardiola’s Manchester City lock horns with Tuchel’s Chelsea at the Estadio do Dragao on Saturday night.

 Both Premier League sides have endured impressive seasons domestically and now they’ll look to end the season with the supremest trophy in club football.

-There will be a strong crowd of 16,500 present at Estadio do Dragao to embrace the showpiece standalone event and to make things, even more, spicier both the managers, squads know each other very well having played each other twice over the last month, so we can expect a tactical masterclass from both managers.
+There will be a strong crowd of 16,500 present at Estadio do Dragao to embrace the showpiece standalone event.
+To make things, even more, spicier for both managers.
+Squads know each other very well having played each other twice over the last month.
+We can expect a tactical masterclass from both managers.

-Pep’s certainly hoping that he’ll win his first UCL(without Messi) in 10 years, in fact, it’s only his first final in the last decade which is astounding considering his dominance in domestic leagues over those years.
+Pep’s certainly hoping that he’ll win his first UCL(without Messi) in 10 years.
+In fact, it’s only his first final in the last decade/ That is astounding considering his dominance in domestic leagues over those years.
 This is the perfect opportunity for him to conquer Europe too.
 For Tuchel, it’s back-to-back UCL finals so he’ll be very desperate to win this one.

-Both teams recent form has dipped off lately with City conceding 3 goals to Newcastle and Brighton before thrashing Everton at home in the last game of domestic campaign while Chelsea lost to Arsenal in London derby, Leicester in FA Cup final and Aston Villa on the final day, these all happened in the tail-end of the season.
+Both team’s recent form has dipped off lately.
+City conceded 3 goals to Newcastle and Brighton before thrashing Everton at home in the last game of the domestic campaign.
+Chelsea lost to Arsenal in the London derby.
+Leicester in the FA Cup final and Aston Villa on the final day.
+This all happened at the tail-end of the season.

-Probably Man City are under more pressure coming into this final while it’s a bit of a free hit for Chelsea as they have already secured the Champions League football for next season, so the onus will be on City more than Chelsea to produce the good and take the trophy back to the blue half of Manchester.
+Probably Man City are under more pressure coming into this final.
+It’s a bit of a free hit for Chelsea as they have already secured the Champions League football for next season.
+The onus will be on City more than Chelsea to produce the goods and take the trophy back to the blue half of Manchester.

-Ilkay Gundogan has brushed off a recent injury and was declared fit, he was obviously forced off in the game against Brighton.
-Otherwise, Pep has no other injury concerns and considering the quality on the bench, it’s a criminally advantageous position.
+Ilkay Gundogan brushed off a recent injury and was declared fit.
+He was obviously forced off in the game against Brighton.
+Otherwise, Pep has no other injury concerns considering the quality on the bench.
+It’s a criminally advantageous position.

-Whereas for Chelsea Kante only came back to training on Wednesday with a calf injury this is after he shrugged off the thigh injury which kept him out of the crucial tie against Aston Villa on the final day of the Premier League season.
-While Tuchel is optimistic that Mendy will be able to put on the gloves for the final time in the season we know he was taken off against Aston Villa last weekend after striking off the post, if somehow he was unable to make it then Kepa will be between the sticks for the Blues.
+Whereas for Chelsea Kante only came back to training on Wednesday with a calf injury.
+This is after he shrugged off the thigh injury that kept him out of the crucial tie against Aston Villa on the final day of the Premier League season.
+Tuchel is optimistic that Mendy will be able to put on the gloves for the final time this season.
+We know he was taken off against Aston Villa last weekend after striking off the post.
+Somehow he was unable to make it

-Mendy made some superb save against Real Madrid which helped Chelsea to get past the semi-finals, so in that sense, Kepa would be a huge downgrade on him but the Spaniard has been decent under Tuchel but let’s hope Edouard will be fit enough.
+Mendy made a superb save against Real Madrid which helped Chelsea to get past the semi-finals, Kepa would be a huge downgrade on him but the Spaniard has been decent under Tuchel.

 Formations and Lineups: UCL Final